ComedicChimera/whirlwind/docs/lifetime_examples.md

     }

-The reason the second example is inconsistent is that although it is consistent with the lifetime of parameter (as a resource holder), it is not consistent with the lifetime of the resource itself (the function could be "deleting" a resource unexpectedly)
+The reason the second example is inconsistent is that although it is consistent with the lifetime of parameter (as a resource holder), it is not consistent with the lifetime of the resource itself (the function could be "deleting" a resource unexpectedly).

 ## Volatile Pointers